devongovett/reader/readme.md

 1. [Install MongoDB](http://docs.mongodb.org/manual/installation/) if you haven't already.
 2. [Install Node.js](http://nodejs.org/) if you haven't already.
+3. [Install Redis](http://redis.io/) if you haven't already.
-3. Clone this repo using Git
+4. Clone this repo using Git
-4. Run `npm install` to install the dependencies
+5. Run `npm install` to install the dependencies

 Run the API server with: